“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

 The refinery, it was all a rusty maze of pipes, valves, pumps, and broken gauges everywhere.
 Hours passed and we’d only been clunking around those refinery pipes and doors.
 We searched every nook and corner.
 There were no signs of any food or water.

 “Maybe if we can start now—”

 “You hear that?”
 I cut him out and turned.

 “There…” I ran among the pipes and followed the clunks.

-Sam followed, frantically covering my six.
+Sam followed, covering my six with colourful words.
 We stopped at a small spot under one of the huge structure, what I believed to be a large boiler.

 “What is it?”
 Sam was mad.
 He got on the sand and aided the search under the pipes.

 “Forget it!”
-I exasperatedly sat down by one of the columns.
+I let myself down by one of the columns.
 “I thought I heard some animal sound.”

 Sam calmed down and sat by the column in front of me, throwing his helmet on the ground next to mine.

 I knew it.
 Two or three days tops, we both are going to die a horrible death.
-As these thoughts shook my head forlornly, I read from the imaginary paper, “Two sole survivors of the final war, found dead in an old refinery by the local warlords.
+As these thoughts gnawed deep in my head, I read from the imaginary paper, “Two sole survivors of the last division, found dead in an old refinery by the local warlords.
 One of food poisoning, the other eaten by a cannibal.”